nickdba/Retete-culinare/Meniu/coffee/recent-beans/readme.md

 Pros:

 * The quality of coffee bags is amazing, I feel confident to keep the coffee in them.
 * Free 24h shipping with royal mail on orders over 7£.
-Which mean you can have a 250g subscription every 2 weeks without paying more.
+Which means you can have a 250g subscription every 2 weeks without paying more.
 * They tend to do darker roast for those who prefer it.

 Cons: